 Ekaterina Sivolobova, a student in the Faculty of Law at the University of Buenos Aires, Argentina, writes about the failure of the Uruguayan Reparations Law to address Uruguay's responsibilities under international law...

-, Articles 28 and 31).
+One of the legal consequences of failing to protect victims of human rights abuses is the state's obligation to provide full reparations for the wrongful act committed (Draft Articles on Responsibility of States for Internationally Wrongful Acts, Articles 28 and 31).
 The responsible state has no justifications for failing to do so (Draft Articles, Article 32).
 Although most serious violations, by their nature, are irreparable, reparation is an act by which the truth is acknowledged along with victims and their dignity.
-As a rule, the right to reparations must reflect the gravity of the violation; it must be "proportional to the gravity of the violations and the harm suffered" (UN Principles on Reparation
+As a rule, the right to reparations must reflect the gravity of the violation; it must be "proportional to the gravity of the violations and the harm suffered" (UN Principles on Reparation, Principle 15).

 In October 2009, Uruguay enacted law 18.596 (also known as Uruguayan Reparations Law), which recognizes the right of victims to receive reparations for the human rights violations committed by the State between June 1968 and February 1985.
 With the Uruguayan Reparations Law, composed of 24 articles, the State recognizes for the first time its failure to protect fundamental human rights, in addition to its participation in systematic practices of human rights violations, such as torture and forced disappearances.
 Although this is a positive step towards complying with international standards, the Uruguayan Reparations Law remains restrictive.
 More disturbingly, and paradoxically, it acts as an amnesty law in disguise.